-This is a soup with a more gruesome name than the dish actually is.
-Yes, you use salmon heads to made the broth, and yes, the meat in the soup is from the head, but there are no eyeballs, bones or jaws floating around.
+Salmon head soup has a more gruesome name than the dish actually is.
+Yes, it is indeed a fish head soup, and you do use salmon heads to made the broth, but there are no eyeballs, bones or jaws floating around.

 It is actually a refined, Japanese-style miso soup with noodles.
 It doesn’t even take very long to make, and this soup is so, so satisfying.
 You’ll never toss those fish heads again.